 If you don’t want to pay for a flight, then you’ll need to arrive at Mt.
 Assiniboine with your legs.
 But, don’t worry; the Mount Assiniboine hike is a surreal adventure!
 There are two primary hiking routes in and out of the park that begins at either the Mt.
 Shark Trailhead or Sunshine Village.

 The route from Sunshine Village varies as the scenic Gondola can save you a few kilometers, but without the hike is around 30 km one way.
 While the route from the Mt Shark Trailhead is around 25km.
 As they’re both similar in length, one doesn’t necessarily outweigh the other.
 A popular multi-day route combines the two by arriving via the Sunshine Village route and departing at the Mt Shark Trailhead.
+This requires two vehicles or alternative plans as it is a point to point hike.

 Sunshine Village Route To Assiniboine